dlanzo/DGAKMC/README.md

 # Deep Generative Adversarial Kinetic Monte Carlo

-This is a project to learn stochastic dynamics from KMC data using a GAN approach.
+This project aims to learn stochastic dynamics from KMC data using a GAN approach.
 Some methods/functions may also be found in the [CRANE](https://github.com/dlanzo/CRANE) project.
 However, the latter is not required for this project to run.

 ## Code dependencies

 The following code dependencies are required.
-Simple installation throgh pip (possibly with virtualenvs) should work just fine
+Simple installation through pip (possibly with virtualenvs) should work just fine

 * numpy
 * pytorch